jamesray1/CV/sustainable-energy-innovation.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
 <p>If I had to rank the above innovations, I'd rank Redgrid <del>Reposit Power</del> first in tandem with conventional solar and energy storage.
+Ubiquitous Energy, 5B and Solpod are also useful.
 Following that would be solar paint.
 While it seems like a promising technology, it is not yet commercially available just yet.
-Redflow, Lightsail, and Gelion are promising too.</p>
+Alternative battery/storage technologies such as Redflow (flow batteries), Lightsail (defunct, compressed air storage), and Gelion (zinc-bromine gel batteries) are also promising, in that they may become more economical than lithium ion batteries. </p>
 <!-- /wp:paragraph -->